Skip to main content

 • A family history of diseases linked to colorectal cancer, such as polyps or Lynch syndrome.

-Does Medicare Cover a Colonoscopy?
+Does Medicare cover a colonoscopy?

 Medicare considers a colonoscopy as preventive care, which is covered with Medicare Part B. If you’re at a higher risk of colorectal cancer, Medicare will pay the full cost of a colonoscopy every 24 months.
 If you aren’t at a high risk, Medicare will cover the test once every 10 years (120 months), or 48 months after a previous flexible sigmoidoscopy.